Sophie (musician): Death

-At around 4 a.m. on 30 January 2021, at the age of 34, Sophie died at Attikon University Hospital in Athens.
-Sophie had been taken to the hospital after accidentally falling three storeys (approximately 42 feet or 13 metres) from the rooftop of a building while attempting to take a picture of the full moon.
-Sophie's partner, Evita Manji, said that "it took the police and fire brigade around 90 minutes to get her out" before their arrival to the hospital.
+On 30 January 2021, at the age of 34, Sophie fell three floors from the rooftop of a building in Athens, Greece while attempting to take a picture of the full moon.
+She died at around 4:00 AM.
+Sophie's partner, Evita Manji, said that "it took the police and fire brigade around 90 minutes to get her out" before their arrival at the hospital.

-Artists including Rihanna, Sam Smith, Vince Staples, Charli XCX, A. G. Cook, and Christine and the Queens expressed their condolences.
+Artists including Rihanna, Sam Smith, Vince Staples, Charli XCX, A. G. Cook, Flume, Arca, Benny Blanco, Finneas, FKA twigs, Jack Antonoff, Rahim Redcar and SLANDER expressed their condolences on different platforms.